-Going on a seal-watching trip is a truly fun, engaging, yet one of the unusual things to do in Estonia.
-We go and visit the seals in their natural habitat regularly every Sunday in July, August and September.
-Since we love seals and their playful character we’d like to share some facts about seals that might interest you.
+Going on a seal-watching trip is a truly fun, engaging, yet unusual thing to do in Estonia.
+We go and visit the seals in their natural habitat regularly every Sunday from July to September.
+Since we love seals and their playful character, we’d like to share some facts about seals that might interest you.

 -

-There are three species of seals in the Baltic sea: grey seal, ringed seal and harbour seal.
-While the grey seal is quite happy everywhere in the Baltic sea then the ringed seal prefers the Northern areas, opposite to the preferences of the harbour seal.
-It’s rare to see a harbor seal in the waters of Estonia while the grey seal is commonly spotted.
-On our seal-watching trips in North-Estonia we visit the natural habitat of the grey seals.
+There are three species of seals in the Baltic Sea: grey seal, ringed seal, and harbour seal.
+While the grey seal is quite happy everywhere in the Baltic Sea, the ringed seal prefers the Northern areas, opposite to the preferences of the harbour seal.
+It’s rare to see a harbor seal in the waters of Estonia, while the grey seal is commonly spotted.
+On our seal-watching trips in North Estonia, we visit the natural habitat of the grey seals.

 -

-It is believed that there are about 25 000 grey seals in the Baltic sea of which around 4000 are found in Estonia.
+It is estimated that there are approximately 25 000 grey seals in the Baltic Sea, with around 4 000 found in Estonia.
 However, there are just a couple of hundred ringed seals left in the Gulf of Finland.

 -

 Yes and no. The grey seal is doing quite well.
 Their population has been growing every year.
 However, the Baltic sea ringed seal population is declining rapidly, with a high chance of disappearing in the future.
-Some of the reasons for this are pollution in the Baltic sea and rather warm winters.
+Some of the reasons for this are pollution in the Baltic Sea and relatively warm winters.

 -